clalanliu/STliFT/README.md

 Requirements:
 (1) MATLAB Parallel Computing Toolbox, or you can use "for" instead of "parfor" in the function.
-(2) CVX: You can download in http://cvxr.com/cvx/.
+(2) CVX: You can download it by visit http://cvxr.com/cvx/.

 The code is based on the theory described in: